-Date you mailed yo on for your records. ur information to HUD: ou sent the information: //
+Keep this information for your records.
+Date you mailed your information to HUD: Address to which you sent the information: //

 Office Telephone

 Street

 City State Zip Code

 If you have not heard from HUD or a State or local fair housing agency within three weeks from the date you mailed this form, you may call to inquire about the status of your complaint.
 See address and telephone listings on back page.